VU-HMS/Tutorial-stabilizing-walking/README.md

 ## Control of ankle moment

 You can analyse the relation between center of mass kinematics and ankle using the class reg_anklemoment_com (utilities.py/reg_anklemoment_com) .
-The script AnkleMoment_Unpert.py contains an examples on how to run this analysis in python
+The script AnkleMoment_Unpert.py contains an example on how to run this analysis in python